September 2, and 5 – 24, 2017

 Allegheny students submit their creative artworks to be carefully chosen by our guest juror, Susan Barnett, Curator of the Erie Art Museum.
 All accepted works are displayed in the galleries.
 Doane Prizes in Art are awarded for a series or body of work in the categories of painting or drawing, sculpture or ceramics, and graphics (which includes prints, photographs, video and computer art).
 The award winners, who are selected by the art department faculty along with the outside juror, receive a cash award and an inscribed book.
 The Doane Prizes are provided through the generosity of the late Foster B. Doane, a former Allegheny College trustee.

 Additionally, the art department faculty selects artwork to be purchased through the Doane Student Art Merit and Acquisitions Fund.
 These student works are acquired for public display at Allegheny or awarded a cash prize in cases where acquisition of the artwork would be impractical due to size or other constraints.
 The Doane Juror’s Awards are selected by the outside juror for outstanding individual works of art in the show.

 In addition to the juried exhibition, a selection of works will be on display in the areas adjoining the galleries.
-This exhibition is organized by the Student Art Society as a “Salon des Refuses,” which is an art tradition of displaying alternative works not chosen by the jurors.
+This exhibition is organized by the Student Art Society as a “Salon des Refuses,” which is an art tradition of displaying alternative works not chosen by the juror.

-April 25 – May 7
+April 24 – May 5, 2018

-Opening Reception and Celebration: Tuesday, April 25, 7-8PM
+Opening Reception and Celebration: Tuesday, April 24, 7:00 – 8:00PM

-De-Installation: Monday and Tuesday, May 8 & 9, 11:00AM – 4:00PM
+De-Installation: Sat. and Sun., May 5 & 6, 12:00 – 4:00PM

 Pennsylvania Council on the Arts